kauri-io/Content/ENS/ens-beginners-guide.md

 Looking up addresses has been part of ENS from day 1 but other types of mapping have been added later.
 Consequently, the resolver smart contracts that are configured for each ENS name, may differ in what they support because they were deployed at different times.

-Luckily, the ENS team have implemented [standard interface detection](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md "ERC-165 - Standard Interface Detection") so you can check which mappings each resolver smart contract supports.
+Luckily, the ENS team have implemented [standard interface detection](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md "ERC-165 - Standard Interface Detection") to permit checking which mapping types a resolver smart contract supports.

 Here is a list of the currently available interfaces (*there are more but some are deprecated*):